questdb/documentation/reference/function/json.md

    * Obtains the price and quantity fields.
    * Extracts the timestamp of the first execution for the trade.

-For reference, here is a sample JSON document for the query above.
+For reference, a sample JSON document for the above query:

 ```json
 {